#iwd2023 Jaimee Brooking

 Tell us about you, whats your story?

-I’ve always been quite a social butterfly type with a lot of friends, so when I started getting back pain and symptoms of anxiety around the age of 14/15, I didn’t initially connect it to the fact I was getting bullied by my ‘friends’, and just tried to pretend everything was ok.
-My main goal at that time was ensuring everyone liked me - a total Type A people pleaser.
-I never explored the anxiety or its cause, but found myself very up and down emotionally and often very stressed.
+My main goal at that time was ensuring everyone liked me - a total Type A people pleaser, which in reality was feeding into my low self-worth making me a target for bullies.
+I never explored why I was experiencing anxiety during this time, but found myself very up and down emotionally and often very stressed.
 This is probably around the same time I found my ‘party girl’ identity.
-Drinking was an easy way to fit in with my peers and be accepted.
-I loved the feeling of being silly and drunk, so I didn’t have to face any of the real issues in my life around identity and self-worth.
+Drinking was an easy way to fit in with my peers and be accepted, I didn’t have to face any of the real issues in my life around identity and self-worth.

 After finishing my degree at the University of Auckland, I fell into different marketing roles.
 I lived in Wellington for a couple of years, this was the first time I actually spread my wings to live anywhere outside of Auckland.
 I met a tonne of interesting people and found more confidence.
-In this role however, I really struggled with female leadership as it was always quite cut-throat, negative and bitchy.
+In this role however, I really struggled with female leadership as it was always quite cut-throat, negative and catty.
 I knew I didn’t want this for myself as I am quite down to earth, I was looking for more fun and balance, while learning from great people.

-“The moral of the story is, you don’t need to be an asshole to be a great leader as a woman.
-I love working with women who are powerful, have an opinion, but also lead with empathy and compassion.”
+“I love working with women who are powerful, have an opinion, but also lead with empathy and compassion.”

+At this point my health was top focus and I was really unsure about what I was going to do with my life.
+I was seeing a naturopath, iridologist, psychologist, exploring meditation and yoga… and I started seeing multiple specialists to understand why I was experiencing chronic back pain.
 After several specialists telling me there was nothing wrong with me, I asked to be referred to a musculoskeletal specialist who assessed me and at last I found out I had a mind-body condition caused by stress and repressed emotions.
-From learning more about this I can proudly say I am finally pain-free.
-THANK FUCK!
+From learning more about this I can proudly say I am finally pain-free!

 While all of this was going on, I knew I needed to seek more help to get me on the right path.
 I sought out a life coach, her name is Bridget Paddon.
 I worked with Bridget for around 3-4 months and the amount of stuff I was able to achieve during this time was unreal.
+I started planning what it would look like if I went out on my own and started a business.
+She taught me more about connecting with my soul’s purpose and spirituality.
+She helped me to deal with a lot of unresolved trauma and issues I was having with body image, self confidence and my weight.

-Now I was really like “what the fuck am I going to do with my life”.
+Now I was really like “what the heck am I going to do with my life”.
 I knew it was now or never and decided it was time to go out on my own.
 I took a week to make a plan of who I might be able to work with clients-wise.
 My boyfriend at the time told me he would support me for 3 months and if it didn’t work out I needed to find a new job.
 But I never had to.
 Within 3 months I had replaced my entire salary and it just kept growing from there.

 What was the key moment that ignited your fire and kicked off your journey (into what you are doing now?)

 The second thing is happiness and work life balance.
-When you are employed by someone you are really beholden to their rules and I always felt so guilty if I rarely needed to leave early, needed to take a sick day or book in leave.
+When you are employed by someone you are really beholden to their rules.
+I always felt so guilty if I rarely needed to leave early, needed to take a sick day or book in leave.
 It just shouldn’t be that way.
 It was always frowned upon to work from home in most of the jobs I’ve been in.
 Obviously Covid changed all of that, but that was a major draw card for me.
 I wanted to be able to work my own hours, and be my own boss.
 If I’m feeling mentally drained, I’ll literally drop the tools and take the dog for a walk, have a nap, read a book or watch a movie.
-So long as I’m hitting my deadlines and getting the work done that I promise to clients, no one has a say as to how I do it which I love.
+So long as I’m hitting my deadlines and getting the work done that I promise to clients, no one has a say as to how I do it.

 And finally, the earning potential.
 Realistically, you are only ever going to make GREAT money if you forge your own path.
-In my first year of business, I earned $30k more than my salary.
-And this financial year I’m looking at another $20k increase on top of that.

 What is your best advice in overcoming your biggest doubts and fears when starting a business or when starting out a new pursuit?

 You need to assess your skills and passions.
 What you bring to the table.
-Talk to people who you know in business, this is what I did and through conversations I realised it’s actually not as fucking terrifying as it seems, especially if you start off as a one-woman-band without a team to pay.
+Talk to people who you know in business, this is what I did and through conversations I realised it’s actually not as terrifying as it seems, especially if you start off as a one-woman-band without a team to pay.

 I would highly recommend starting small and scaling.
 Pulling in people/specialists you can use to help you, but only paying them for their time rather than having them as an employee at first.